Additional employment for graduate assistants – the “100-hour rule”

 WVU’s policy on graduate assistantships states that graduate students may not hold more than the total equivalent of one assistantship (20 hours per week).
 Assignments that exceed an average of 20 hours per week compromise the ability of students to participate in their graduate programs as full-time students, degrade the quality of the students’ scholarly experience, and prevent the timely completion of their degree requirements.

-The EBO placing a graduate student on an hourly assignment should ascertain whether that student is already on an assistantship assignment and should clarify that the student will work no more than 100 hours beyond the assistantship for the semester.
+The EBO placing a graduate student on an hourly assignment should ascertain whether that student is already on a regular assistantship assignment and should clarify that the student will work no more than 100 hours beyond the assistantship for the semester.
 A violation of the 100-hour rule may cause the hiring unit to lose its privileges to employ graduate students who are on assistantships.

 If a unit wishes to hire a graduate hourly worker for more

-than 100 hours beyond their assistantship during a regular semester, permission
+than 100 hours beyond their regular assistantship during a semester, permission

 must be sought from the student’s home academic unit and the Office of Graduate